marcusoftnet/marcusoftnet.github.io/_posts/2015-08-10-ca--minutes-on-effective-meetings.md

 ---
 layout: post
-title: ca 10 minutes on effective meetings
+title: "ca 10 minutes on effective meetings"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-08-10T11:26:32.000Z
+date: 2015-08-10 11:26:32
 tags:
  - Indonesia
  - Lean
  - Leadership
  - Agile
  - Life of a consultant
  - Salvation Army
 ---

 I don't like meetings.
 Because most meetings I've attended has not been great.
 And I'm guilty of organizing some of those meetings too.